UCANR-IGIS/DataWrangling_Apr25/README.md

-# Intro to R Workshop Series, October 2023
+# Data Wrangling with R

-Materials for a 4-part Intro to R workshop series.
+Materials for a workshop on data wrangling with R.

-For details and the workshop recordings, see https://ucanr-igis.github.io/IntroR_Oct23/
+For details and the workshop recordings, see <https://ucanr-igis.github.io/DataWrangling_Apr25/>